aportelli/Hadrons-doc/docs/mcontraction.md

 ### Template structure

-This module takes three `FImpl` template arguments `FImpl1`, `FImpl2`  and `FImpl3`, all of which are expected to be fermion implimentations.
+This module takes a `FImpl` template argument which is expected to be fermion implimentations.

 ### Description